surajgoraicse/Notes-Obsidian/Web development/Linux-Git-GitHub/Git Commands.md

 1. ==`git init`== : Initiate a git repo.
 2. ==`git add <fileName>`== : Stages changes (new or modified files) in the working directory for the next commit.
 3. ==`git restore --staged <file>`== : Unstage the files.
 This will remove the file from the staging area, keeping the changes in the working directory but excluding them from the next commit.
-4. ==`git restore <file>`== : It is used to discard local changes in a file that haven’t been staged yet.
+4. ==`git restore <file>`== : It moves to the last staged state.
+It is used to discard local changes in a file that haven’t been staged yet.
 This command resets the file to match the latest commit in the current branch, effectively discarding any modifications you made in the working directory. ( It can be reversed with `Ctrl + Z` )
 5. ==`git status`== : Shows the current status of the working directory and staging area, including untracked, modified, or staged files.
 6. ==`git commit -m "message"`== : Records a snapshot of the staged changes in the repository’s history.
 #### Commit History